rockthebesr/rockthebesr.page.io/about.md

 A Computer Science student at UBC
 <p>
-A front end developer
+A software engineer
 <p>
-A cat lover
+A learner
 <p>

 {% include comments.html %}